Minor League Cricket: Current teams

 Unlike Major League Cricket, Minor League Cricket uses privately owned franchises.
 American Cricket Enterprises (ACE) announced 24 teams and their owners on August 15, 2020.
-On June 3, 2021, ACE added 3 more teams.
-Additionally, the teams are part of 2 "conferences", which are each split into 2 "divisions".
-This consists of the Pacific Conference, split into the Western and Central divisions, and the Atlantic Conference, which is split into the Eastern and Southern divisions.
+On June 3, 2021, ACE added three more teams.
+Additionally, the teams are part of two conferences, which are each split into two divisions.
+This consists of the Pacific Conference, split into the Western and Central divisions, and the Atlantic Conference, split into the Eastern and Southern divisions.